 When embarking on a project, the word ‘bespoke’ is always at the forefront of our minds.
 Our interior architects may specify bespoke cabinetry for all manner of functions, from storage niches in bathrooms to AV units in family snugs; ultimately we are led by our clients individual needs.
 We are fortunate enough to benefit not only from the design expertise of our own team, but the collective talent and expertise of the many skilled workshops and specialist artisans with whom we collaborate – the majority which are based in the UK.

 In her role as Creative Director, Emma spends a great deal of time travelling – both in the UK and abroad – seeking out beautiful objects and unique pieces that will provide the final special touches to an interior.
-These may be rare antiques or vintage collectables; entire collections of decorative pieces; one-off designs, fine art or sculpture – Emma has an instinct and an eye for finding art and objects that will make our clients’ hearts beat that little bit faster.
+These may be rare antiques or vintage collectables; entire collections of decorative pieces; one-off designs, fine art or sculpture – Emma has an instinct and an eye for finding art and objects that our clients will love.

 This curated approach is central to the Sims Hilditch ethos.
 We aim to design homes that reflect the wants and needs of the design brief perfectly, but which also encompass personal touches that elevate the interiors we create into a class of their own.

 We have been designing bespoke pieces of furniture for our clients from the beginning, which has provided us with an enormous back-catalogue of reference and inspiration.
 Sometimes bespoke requests are driven by function – such as a client requiring an extra-deep sofa or particularly generous dining table.
 At other times, it may be that we have found a single, beautiful antique piece, but that two would look better than one – such as a pair of commodes placed symmetrically.
 The craftspeople we work with are able to replicate such pieces perfectly, allowing us to blend the old with the new seamlessly.